Manual Machining

 mill

 A machine that uses a rotating, multi-point cutting tool to remove material from a workpiece.
-Mills, or milling machines, may be manually operated or automated.
+Mills, or milling machines, may be operated either manually or by computer numerical control (CNC).

 mist cooling